gdickinson/compilerclass/README.md

 has the interesting side-effect that the language actually supports implicit definitions, made possible by insertion of symbols into the symbol table by the lexer, not the parser.
 * We continue parsing right to the end, unless we encounter a fatal parsing or lexing error.
+* Type checking is done by reducing everything to primitive types.
+Not the fastest, but the easiest to implement.